XEROK-AM: Piedras Negras

+Move to Ciudad Juarez

-When the station relocated to Ciudad Juárez, it moved to 800 kHz, one of the "clear channel" frequencies newly allocated to Mexico by the North American Regional Broadcasting Agreement, and tripled its power.
+When the station relocated to Ciudad Juárez, it moved to 800 kHz, one of the clear channel frequencies newly allocated to Mexico by the North American Regional Broadcasting Agreement (NARBA).
+That allowed it to triple its power.
 The 150 kW plant was custom-built in 1940–1941 by a team led by William "Bill" Branch, an early well-known radio engineer.
-Branch built a series of amplifiers to get power from low power oscillator level to the 150 kW level.
-Modulation was achieved by Doherty modulation, which while complicated, allowed extremely high levels (exceeding 100% positive), of modulation and did not require large (and generally poor-performing 'Modulation Reactor') (i.e. Tramformer)), audio coupling transformers.
+Branch built a series of amplifiers to get electricity from a low power oscillator level to the 150 kW level.
+Modulation was achieved by a Doherty amplifier, which while complicated, allowed extremely high levels (exceeding 100% positive), of modulation and did not require a large and generally poor-performing "Modulation Reactor", i.e. audio coupling transformers.

-One of the border blaster stations aimed at American listeners, the long time format was Spanish-language programs by day and brokered time programs (very often in English) targeted to audiences in the U.S. "Carr Collins Crazy water crystals" (a mineral treatment and patent medicine) was a well known advertiser, as was "Baby Chicks by Mail".
-Some listeners remember hearing religious programs were aired, sometimes with offers to send money in exchange for "autographed photos of J. Christ of Biblical fame".
-In the years following World War II and during and following the Korean War, U.S. troops returning by sea from the Orient heard their first US-based radio broadcasts from this station, which frequently aired a radio evangelist who offered "send five dollars for your free autographed picture of Jesus Christ with eyes that glow in the dark."
+It became one of the border blaster stations aimed at American listeners at night.
+The long time format was Spanish-language programs by day for listeners in Ciudad Juarez.
+But at night, when the station could be heard around the Southwest, it carried paid brokered time programs often in English, targeted to audiences in the U.S. "Carr Collins Crazy Water Crystals," a mineral treatment and patent medicine, was a well known advertiser, as was "Baby Chicks by Mail".
+Some listeners remember hearing religious programs on the station, sometimes with offers for listeners to send money in exchange for "autographed photos of J. Christ of Biblical fame".
+The station frequently aired a radio evangelist who for five dollars offered listeners "your free autographed picture of Jesus Christ with eyes that glow in the dark.

+The advertisers used post office box addresses in the U.S. to make it easy for listeners to send money.
+In the years following World War II and around the time of the Korean War, U.S. troops returning from the Orient heard their first US-based radio broadcasts from this station while tuning in a transistor radio on a ship crossing the Pacific Ocean.

+Top 40 XEROK

 The daytime line-up moved in 1972 to a U.S. station, KAMA 1060 (later KXPL) in El Paso, Texas.
-Around that time, a group of American investors (Grady Sanders, Bob Hanna, John Ryman and Bruce Miller Earle) leased the station and turned it into an English language top 40 radio station, with XELO being changed to XEROK.
-In the 1970s and into the 1980s, the station promoted itself as X-Rock 80, The Sun City Rocker due to its proximity to the "Sun City", El Paso.
-In spring 1975, XEROK was the highest rated top 40 radio station in the United States, with the possible exception of New York's WABC, according to Arbitron.
+Around that time, a group of American investors (Grady Sanders, Bob Hanna, John Ryman and Bruce Miller Earle) leased the station and began playing English-language Top 40 hits.
+The XELO call letters were changed to XEROK, with ROK representing rock and roll.

+In the 1970s and into the 1980s, the station promoted itself as X-Rock 80, The Sun City Rocker due to its proximity to the "Sun City", a nickname for El Paso.
+It had colorful disc jockeys and used contests and jingles to appeal to young listeners in Texas and New Mexico.